sun123zxy/quarto-render/README.md

 set QUARTO_RENDER_OUTPUT_DIR="_output"
 ```

-For convenience, you may add them to your system environment variables.
+You might wish to add them to your system environment variables.

 ## Building Executable